Azure/Microsoft-TDSP/README.md

 For execution of data science projects, TDSP provides guidelines on how to [**structure collaborative teams and tasks**](Docs/roles-tasks.md) for data science projects, and [**execute data science projects using Agile planning and version control**](Docs/project-execution.md).

 To perform certain stages of a data science project efficiently, TDSP also provides [**data exploration and (semi)automated modeling tools in R and Python**](https://github.com/Azure/Azure-TDSP-Utilities).

+We provide documentation and [**end-to-end data science walkthroughs and templates**](https://azure.microsoft.com/en-us/documentation/learning-paths/data-science-process) for TDSP lifecycle stages using multiple platforms and tools on Azure, such as Azure ML, HDInsight, Microsoft R server, SQL-server, Azure Data Lake etc.

 ## Release Notes